adewaleK/micro_redit/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Clone or fork the repo <https://github.com/adewaleK/Enumerable_module.git> to get a copy and explore the content of the Enumerrable  mpdule
+Clone or fork the repo <https://github.com/adewaleK/micro_redit.git> to get a copy and explore the content of the Micro-redit project.

 <!-- CONTRIBUTING -->